minkedup/vim-circadian/README.md

 ### Specifying Commands

-This modified version of circadian.vim allows the user to execute an arbitray command and/or set of command with command chaining.
+This modified version of circadian.vim allows the user to execute an arbitrary command and/or set of command with command chaining.
 The custom command will always be executed before the theme is modified with `colorscheme`.

-Custom commands should be secified the following way:
+Custom commands should be specified the following way:

 ```vim
 let g:circadian_day_cmds = "let x='somevalue'"